 Day 2 Alaska Itinerary – Go to Denali National Park, visit Talkeetna, take a flight over Denali, and visit Healy on the way

 On the second day, your goal is to get to Denali National Park.
 The travel itself will take you about 4 hours, and the distance is about 240 miles.
 We strongly recommend doing two things on this day.
-The first is to visit Talkeetna because it’s only 30 miles more in the distance and 45 minutes longer from a driving perspective.
-So, please start your Alaska Road Trip early in the morning.
+The first is to visit Talkeetna.
+Please start your Alaska Road Trip early in the morning.

-Why we want you to spend some time in Talkeetna?
-First of all, because the town is charming, it has excellent restaurants and a lot of nice giftshops.
+Why do we want you to spend some time in Talkeetna?
+First of all, because the town is charming, it has excellent restaurants and a lot of nice gift shops.
 Moreover, it is the starting point of all expeditions to McKinley/Denali peak.
 You should visit the museum and learn a little bit about the history.
 Book an hour to two for a short walk around the city and visit the Denali museum.

 If you start early from Anchorage, you will arrive in Talkeetna just for lunch.
 Or you can eat late lunch after your flight over Denali.
 And we recommend Talkeetna Roadhouse for having one.

 Visit Healy – Magic Bus 142 from Into the Wild

-The second thing we suggest you should do on your way to Denali is to visit Healy.
+The thing we suggest you should do on your way to Denali is to visit Healy.
 There is a famous Magic Bus 142 (replica used in the movie) to see and take a picture with it.
 More on this you can find in our separate article.
-Please remember that it is more secure to see this bus than the original one.
-A lot of people lost their lives trying to reach it, so do not be like them.
+You need 15-30 minutes to see the Magic Bus 142.